projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 Virtual Interrupt
 #################

-This section introduces ACRN guest virtual interrupt management, which includes:
+This section introduces the ACRN guest virtual interrupt management, which includes:

 - VCPU request for virtual interrupt kick off,